MicrosoftDocs/azure-devops-docs/docs/work/kanban/add-run-update-tests.md

 [!INCLUDE [temp](../_shared/dev15-and-ts-version-header.md)]

 >[!NOTE]
-><b>Feature availability: </b>The Kanban board inline tests feature is supported from VSTS and TFS 2017.
+><b>Feature availability: </b>The Kanban board inline tests feature is supported from VSTS and TFS 2017 and later versions.

 Similar to [task checklists](add-task-checklists.md), you can quickly define inline tests, or a set of manual tests, for a backlog item from your Kanban board.
 Not only can you add tests, you can run them and update their status.
 If you're new to working with the Kanban board, see [Kanban basics](kanban-basics.md).